Aiswarya-prasad/CP_Workflow/README.md

 --------------------------------------------------------------------------------------------------------------------------

-Information about output and input formats are currently mentioned as comments in the code.
-(I will eventually add all the relevant information here)
+Most of the information about output and input formats can be found as comments in the code.

-directory structure of output as a classification<br/>
+### directory structure of output as a classification<br/>
 classified<br/>
 └── <sample#><br/>
     ├── bracken<br/>